Cardinals vs. Pirates Player Props Betting Odds

-Player prop bet options for Paul Goldschmidt, Bryan Reynolds and others are available when the St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Saturday at 4:05 PM ET.
+You can wager on player prop bet odds for Paul Goldschmidt, Bryan Reynolds and other players on the St. Louis Cardinals and Pittsburgh Pirates prior to their matchup at 11:35 AM ET on Sunday at PNC Park.

 Bet on this matchup or its props with DraftKings!